teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-file-trademark-registration-application-part-2.md

 ## Trademark Owner

 Here, you enter some info about the trademark owner.
+[TMEP 1201](/tmep/tmep-1200.html#TMEP-1200d1e7) discusses the details of trademark ownership.

+<a href="/images/tm-app/3-trademark-owner.png"><img src="/images/tm-app/3-trademark-owner.png" ></a>

 Be careful if the owner is a company that has parents, subsidiaries, or licensees.
-Entering the wrong owner can cause problems.

-<a href="/images/tm-app/3-trademark-owner.png"><img src="/images/tm-app/3-trademark-owner.png" ></a>
+[TMEP 1201.06](/tmep/tmep-1200.html#TMEP-1200d1e541) discusses special ownership situations.

 Note that this page asked for info about the trademark _owner_.
 Later in the process, you will see a very similar form asking for info about the _contact person_.